Follow Me Campers Blackwood camper trailer review

 The most unusual thing about this camper, however, is not immediately obvious - once the tent has been opened the bed base slides about a foot backwards (towards the drawbar) allowing room for a built-in step and platform to access the bed.
 This makes getting into and out of bed a breeze.
 It also eliminates the need for climbing over your partner, and down a rickety ladder, when venturing on a midnight toilet run.
 Access to the items stored in the camper's exceptionally deep tub is also easier.

 Setting up the tent is a simple business, as the bows are lifted with the assistance of gas struts, and do not need to be lengthened or tightened.
 Indeed, setting up this rear fold soft floor takes little longer than its hard floor compatriots.
-Once the tent is up you simply let down the rear step, slide the bed forward and Velcro the tent to the rear of the trailer's box.
+Once the tent is up you simply let down the rear step, slide the bed forward and hook and loop fasten the tent to the rear of the trailer's box.
 Pegging down the floor and setting up the annexe takes a further 15 minutes but George reckons this time can be reduced to 10 minutes with practice.

 The tent itself is made in WA using 15oz Australian canvas, which is rather heavy but not a problem to lift due to the gas struts.
 Canvas this heavy should last a lifetime and provides better insulation against cold and heat.
 There is enough room inside for a couple of kids' bunks.